antw/quinn/README.md

 History
 -------

+#### 1.2.2 _23 May, 2022_

+* Fixes incorrectly positioned slider handle in default CSS styles.
+This fix prevents the handle from always being placed _inside_ the bar rather than overhanging.

 #### 1.2.1 _17 May, 2022_

 * Fixes that the delta bar may be positioned incorrect if the slider container